cabral1888/pd_de/README.md

 ```shell script
 https://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html
 ```
-You must to change the variable JAVA_HOME (either in .sh scripts and in the Airflow DAG) according to Java location in your machine
+You must change the variable JAVA_HOME (either in .sh scripts and in the Airflow DAG) according to Java location in your machine

 ## Environment variables
-When you run this code, you must to fill some environment variables according to your scenario (in shell_script and airflow dag).
+When you run this code, you must fill some environment variables according to your scenario (in shell_script and airflow dag).
 These variables are:
 * JAVA_HOME: java root path location
-* DATA_DIR_1: input directory where live the data provided by PD (root path which contains BASEA and BASEB, whitespaces were removed)
+* DATA_DIR_1: input directory where live the data provided by PD (root path which contains BASEA and BASEB, whitespaces have been removed)
-* STREAMING_DATA_DIR_1: output data of streaming application
+* STREAMING_DATA_DIR_1: output data of the streaming application
 * STREAMING_OUTPUT_INTERVAL: interval of streaming output data
-* CHECKPOINT_DIR: checkpoint necessary to streaming application
+* CHECKPOINT_DIR: checkpoint necessary to the streaming application
 * POSTGRESQL_DATABASE: postgresql database name
 * POSTGRESQL_USERNAME: postgresql username
 * POSTGRESQL_PASSWORD: postgresql password